RAbeyrathna/mediocrity-spinner/README.md

 ## To Do

-- Create main spinner
+- Functionality
-- Add animations to spinner
   - Allow users to add or remove players to the spinner
+    - Game icons as button to indicate what players to include
+  - Text pop up of the spin result
   - Option to exclude a player from a spin
+- Styling
+  - Add animations to spinner